JulianAlonso/JulianAlonso.github.io/_posts/2020/2020-05-08-copying-objects-in-swift.md

 Like `+` it's a function that takes two values with the same type and returns the new one, we don't need to create the closure and add the values inside, the clousure will be the add function itself.

 The last trick is the one with the highest price.
 If we make our structs properties vars, without `private(set)`, we could use the `adding` or `replacing` functions outside the struct object.
-The prive will be the ability to mutate the properties without using our protocol functions always that our object be mutable.
+The price will be the ability to mutate the properties without using our protocol functions always that our object be mutable.
 This could lead us to have some problems (that some times we can fix).

 Let's supose we have the next ViewModel with an `State`: